 "It's all there and all of it painful," said Simpson.
 And that's his main point: that what needs to get done to get this country back on a fiscally responsible path is going to be painful.
 He used a colorful metaphor for it: "It's going to be like giving dry birth to a porcupine."

-Under the guidelines of the debt ceiling agreement reached earlier this month, it's now up to a "super committee" of 12 to find trillions of dollars in cuts and Simpson issued a warning.
+Under the guidelines of the debt ceiling agreement reached earlier this month, it's now up to a "super committee" of 12 to find more than a trillion dollars in savings and Simpson issued a warning.